Pussy Riot band member Maria Alyokhina escapes Russia dressed as food courier after criticising Putin | World News

 #Pussy #Riot #band #member #Maria #Alyokhina #escapes #Russia #dressed #meals #courier #criticising #Putin #World #News

-Regardless of being sentenced to 2 years in prison for their activism, the group continued to speak out against the Kremlin chief, with Ms Alyokhina remaining determined to combat Mr Putin's system.
+Despite being sentenced to 2 years in prison for his or her activism, the group continued to speak out towards the Kremlin chief, with Ms Alyokhina remaining determined to battle Mr Putin's system.

-After being released from prison, she continued her activism and set up a news outlet targeted on crime and punishment in Russia, known as Mediazona, with one other member of the band.
+After being released from prison, she continued her activism and set up a news outlet targeted on crime and punishment in Russia, called Mediazona, with another member of the band.

-In April, Russian authorities placed her under home arrest as they tried to stop these within the nation who opposed their invasion of Ukraine.
+In April, Russian authorities placed her under home arrest as they tried to cease these within the nation who opposed their invasion of Ukraine.

 The 33-year-old was then ordered to spend 21 days in a penal colony.

-She was then in a position to cross into Lithuania after seeking the assistance of an artist from Iceland, who secured her travel documents.
+She was then in a position to cross into Lithuania after searching for the assistance of an artist from Iceland, who secured her journey documents.

 Biden fears Putin has no exit strategy from Ukraine

-"I nonetheless do not understand fully what I've done."
+"I still do not perceive utterly what I've carried out."

 Subscribe to Ukraine Struggle Diaries on Apple Podcasts, Google Podcasts, Spotify and Spreaker

-"Even before, there were questions on how it's united, by what values it's united, and where it is going.
-However now I do not suppose that is a question anymore."
+"Even before, there were questions on how it is united, by what values it's united, and where it is going.
+However now I don't assume that is a question anymore."

 In 2019, fellow bandmate Nadya Tolokonikova spoke to Sky News about her time in a jail camp and protests happening in Russia.